Your child’s Cardiology Consultant has decided that your child should have an echocardiogram

-An echocardiogram gives your Doctor information about the structure and function of your heart.
+An echocardiogram gives your consultant information about the structure and function of your heart.

 What does it involve?

-Sometimes stickers will be attached to your chest and connected to the machine.
-These will be used to monitor your child heart rate during the test.
+• Sometimes stickers will be attached to your child’s chest and connected to the echo machine to monitor your child’s heart rate.

-An ultrasound probe covered by a small amount of gel is placed gently on the centre of your child’s chest and will be moved to different positions.
+• An ultrasound probe covered in a small amount of gel will be placed on the chest and moved around to get different images.

-During the echocardiogram you will hear sounds coming from the machine, which represent blood flow through the heart.
+• There may be sounds coming from the machine that represent the blood flow through the heart.

 Are there any special precautions that my child needs to take before the echocardiogram?

 At the end of your echocardiogram

 Once the echocardiogram is complete your child can get dressed and leave.
 There are no limitations to what you can do after the scan.